Julio Alberto Castillo Rodríguez: Legal case

 On 20 October 2016, Castillo Rodríguez's wife issued a writ of amparo to prevent her arrest and deposited $MXN24,000 in bond insurance.
 This request was submitted through an appeal court in Jalisco.
 She had previously issued another writ of amparo against the National Banking and Securities Commission after the PGR froze her bank accounts as part of an investigation.
 She owned a sushi restaurant chain in Guadalajara and Puerto Vallarta, a rental cabin business in Tapalpa, and a tequila company in Tepatitlán; (Note: Other sources state that the tequila company is based in Guadalajara and co-owned by a lady named Paloma Novoa Gómez.) investigators believed that she was laundering money for the CJNG through these businesses.
 Two months later, on 30 December 2016, an appeal court denied her writs of amparo.

 Released

-Subsequently, on April 6, 2016, now in Guadalajara, Jalisco, federal agents arrived at a home and arrested Castillo Rodríguez, as well as two of his companions Édgar Ernesto Moreno Barragán and José Antonio Rodríguez Contreras, only to be again months later.
+Subsequently, on April 6, 2016, now in Guadalajara, Jalisco, federal agents arrested Castillo Rodríguez as well as two of his companions (Édgar Ernesto Moreno Barragán and José Antonio Rodríguez Contreras), but he was again released months later.